mever-team/FairBench/docs/index.md

 This is a comprehensive AI fairness exploration framework.
 Visit the <a href="quickstart/" markdown="span">quickstart</a> for a tour and read the documentation.
-Or try the library in your browser below (with only lightweight features).
+Or try the library with only lightweight features enabled in your browser.
 <br><br>

 <button id="run" onclick="evaluatePython()"><span class="icon-green">&#9654;</span> Run snippet</button>